nandan2511/Segmentation-of-Credit-Card-Customers/README.md

-# Segmentation-of-Credit-Card-Customers
-BUSINESS CONTEXT:
+#BUSINESS CONTEXT:
 This case requires trainees to develop a customer segmentation to define marketing strategy.
 The sample dataset summarizes the usage behavior of about 9000 active credit card holders during the last 6 months.
 The file is at a customer level with 18 behavioral variables.
 Expectations from the Trainees:

-EXPECTATIONS FROM THE TRAINEES:
+#EXPECTATIONS FROM THE TRAINEES:
  Advanced data preparation: Build an ‘enriched’ customer profile by deriving “intelligent” KPIs such as:
  Monthly average purchase and cash advance amount
  Purchases by type (one-off, installments)